Canada Tax Rate Cut 2026: Impact For Your Business

 To support this, the Canada Revenue Agency (CRA) has released updated:

-How Canada’s July 1 Tax Rate Cut Impacts Your Business
+How the 2026 Canada Tax Rate Cut Affects Your Business

 Here’s how this tax rate cut will impact your payroll process and your employees: